true

 Part II of Schedule 3 is for reporting other taxes you might have paid in addition to withholding and estimated tax payments.
 These include:

-• Amounts paid with your extension request
+- amounts paid with your extension request

 Part II is also where you report other refundable credits that don't have their own lines on Form 1040.
 Refundable credits are very similar to tax payments you made since they can get you a refund even if you don't owe any tax.
-The refundable credits on Schedule 3 include:
+The refundable credits on Schedule 3 include the:

 There's also a catchall line for other credits and tax payments that don't fit anywhere else.